 For purposes of measuring the net OPEB liability, deferred outflows of resources and deferred inflows of resources related to OPEB, and OPEB expense, information about the fiduciary net position of the Mississippi State and School Employees Life and Health Insurance Plan and additions to/deductions from OPEB's fiduciary net position have been determined on the same basis as they are reported by Mississippi State and School Employees Life and Health Insurance Plan.
-For this purpose, the benefit payments (including refunds of employee contributions) are recognized when due and payable in accordance with the benefit terms.
-Investments are reported at fair value.
-See Note 11 for further details.
+For this purpose, the benefit payments are recorded when the OPEB benefits come due.
+Investments are reported at fair value as determined by the state.
+See Note 10 for further details.